Edge precoloring extension of hypercubes: Proof of Theorem

 {\bf Case 1.} {\em No precolored edges are in $H_2$:}

-If there is some edge $e$ that is adjacent to all precolored edges in $H_1$, then $\varphi \in \mathcal{C}$.
-If, on the other hand, there are precolored edges $e$ and $e'$ that are not adjacent to a common edge, then either by removing the color from $e$ or from $e'$, we obtain a precoloring $\varphi'$ with $d-1$ precolored edges of $H_1$ that is not in $\mathcal{C}$.
-Thus by the induction hypothesis, there is an extension $f$ of $\varphi'$ to $H_1$ using all colors except the removed one.
-Suppose e.g. that the color from $e$ under $\varphi$ was removed in $\varphi'$; then by recoloring $e$ with $\varphi(e)$ and retaining the color of every other edge in $H_1$ under $f$, we obtain a proper $d$-edge coloring of $H_1$ that is an extension of $\varphi$.
+If there is some edge $e$ that is not precolored, and adjacent to all precolored edges in $H_1$, then $\varphi \in \mathcal{C}$.
+On the other hand, if there is a precolored edge $e$ such that removing the color from $e$ yields a precoloring $\varphi_1$ of $H_1$ that is not in $\mathcal{C}_1$ (with $d-1$ in place of $d$) or $\mathcal{C}_4$, then the induction hypothesis yields that there is an extension $f$ of $\varphi_1$ using all colors except the removed one.
+Suppose e.g. that the color from $e$ under $\varphi$ was removed in $\varphi_1$; then by recoloring $e$ with $\varphi(e)$ and retaining the color of every other edge in $H_1$ under $f$, we obtain a proper $d$-edge coloring of $H_1$ that is an extension of $\varphi$; by coloring $H_2$ correspondingly and then coloring every edge of $M$ by the color missing at its endpoints, we obtain an extension of $\varphi$.

+Now, suppose that $e$ is a precolored edge of $H_1$, and removing the color of $e$ yields a coloring $\varphi_1$ that satisfies (C1).
+Let $e'$ be another $\varphi$-precolored edge of $H_1$ that is adjacent to a minimum number of other $\varphi$-precolored edges of $H_1$.
+Then the precoloring obtained from $\varphi$ by removing the color from $e'$ does not satisfy (C4); suppose that it satisfies (C1).
+Then either $\varphi \in \mathcal{C}_1$, or there are non-precolored edges $uv, ux \in E(H_1)$ satisfying that $e'$ is incident with $v$, $e$ is incident with $x$, and all other precolored edges are incident with $u$.
+Now, since $u$ is incident with at least two precolored edges (from different dimensional matchings), by instead removing the color on a precolored edge incident with $u$, we obtain a precoloring that does not satisfy (C1) or (C4).
+We conclude that if $\varphi_1 \in \mathcal{C}_1$, then either $\varphi$ is extendable or $\varphi$ satisfies (C1).

+It remains to consider the case when $\varphi_1$ satisfies (C4).
+Suppose, consequently, that $d=4$ and that removing the color from any precolored edge of $H_1$ yields a precoloring that satisfies (C4); then the precolored edges of $H_1$ lie in a dimensional matching $M'$.
+It is easily seen that since all precolored edges lie in $M'$, there is a proper $4$-edge coloring of $H_1$ which agrees with $\varphi$.
+By coloring $H_2$ correspondingly and thereafter coloring all edges of $M$ by the color in $\{1,2,3,4\}$ missing at its endpoints, we obtain an extension of $\varphi$.

 {\bf Case 2.} {\em Both $H_1$ and $H_2$ contain at most $d-3$ precolored edges:}